Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Methodology

 \subsection{The likelihood of source parameters for GW710817 given gravitational wave observations}

 Following previous studies that constrain properties of GW170817 and the equation of state from GW observations \cite{LIGO-GW170817-SourceProperties,LIGO-GW170817-EOSrank,gwastro-bns-eos-Atul2024,gwastro-ns-eos-Vilkha2024}, we use the RIFT parameter inference engine \cite{gwastro-PENR-RIFT,gwastro-PENR-RIFT-GPU,gwastro-RIFT-Update} to explore and evaluate the marginal likelihood $L(x)$ for a wide range of different compact binary source parameters $x$.
 Following the RIFT paradigm, the parameters $x$ include all intrinsic (detector-frame) quantities needed to phenomenologically characterize the binary's inspiral: its two component masses, spins, and tidal deformabilities, assumed independent of any specific EOS model.
 We then use standard nonparametric interpolation techniques (here, random forests from \texttt{sklearn}) to interpolate the marginal likelihood to provide a continuous estimate $\hat{L}(x)$.
+Our GW likelihood takes the form

+with input parameters derived from $x~=~(m_1, m_2, \chi_1, \chi_2, \Lambda_1, \Lambda_2)$.
 To be more concrete, we will employ precisely the same analysis framework and settings as used in Ref. \cite{gwastro-ns-eos-Kedia2024}.
 As a brief review to establish notation, gravitational wave observations of GW170817 constrain the binary masses $m_i$ and tidal deformabilities $\Lambda_i$ for each component $i$ of the binary \cite{LIGO-GW170817-bns,LIGO-GW170817-SourceProperties,LIGO-GW170817-EOS,PhysRevResearch.2.043039}.
-The presence of matter impacts the binary's inspiral at leading order through each component's dimensionless tidal deformability parameter $\Lambda_i = (2/3) k_2 (c^2 r_i / G m_i)^5$~\cite{Flanagan:2007ix}, where $k_2$ is the $l = 2$ Love number, $m_i$ is the neutron star mass, and $r_i$ is the neutron star radius.
+The presence of matter impacts the binary's inspiral at leading order through each component's dimensionless tidal deformability parameter $\Lambda_i = (2/3) k_2 (c^2 r_i / G m_i)^5$~\cite{Flanagan:2007ix}, where $k_2$ is the $l = 2$ Love number, $m_i$ is the neutron star mass, and $r_i$ is the radius of a $1.4 M_\odot$ neutron star.
 The leading order contribution to the phase evolution of a GW inspiral is given by the weighted combination of $\Lambda_i$ terms